liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

     data.put("restoreEntryIds",
         new String[] {String.valueOf(songId)});

-Then we add these elements to the session messages.
+Then we add these elements to the session messages so the session knows which elements we deleted.

     SessionMessages.add(request, PortalUtil.getPortletId(request) +
         SessionMessages.KEY_SUFFIX_DELETE_SUCCESS_DATA, data);